orhun/git-cliff/website/blog/git-cliff-2.4.0.md

 > It supports using [custom regular expressions](/docs/configuration/git#commit_parsers) to alter changelogs which are mostly based on [conventional commits](/docs/configuration/git#conventional_commits).
 With a single [configuration file](/docs/configuration), a wide variety of formats can be applied for a changelog, thanks to the Jinja2/Django-inspired [template engine](/docs/category/templating).
 >
 > More information and examples can be found in the [GitHub repository](https://github.com/orhun/git-cliff).

+## What's new? ⛰️

+The full changelog can be found [here](https://github.com/orhun/git-cliff/blob/main/CHANGELOG.md).

 ---